 'Vitamin E' refers to vitamers (isomers of a vitamin) that share structural and functional similarities, and while only the form known as α-tocopherol is an essential vitamin all of the vitamers have biological functions.
 There are also some differences in transportation of these vitamers to tissues, although they all seem to be able to influence peripheral tissue beyond the liver.

-The terms 'natural' and 'synthetic' vitamin E appear to be legitimate terms, as Vitamin E that occurs in food tends to be an RRR configuration (RRR-α-tocopherol usually used as the abbreviation) whereas synthetic Vitamin E commonly used in supplements exists as eight isomers of α-tocopherol abbreviated as all-rac-α-tocopherol due to having multiple chiral centers.
+The terms 'natural' and 'synthetic' vitamin E appear to be legitimate terms, as vitamin E that occurs in food tends to be an RRR configuration (RRR-α-tocopherol usually used as the abbreviation) whereas synthetic vitamin E commonly used in supplements exists as eight isomers of α-tocopherol abbreviated as all-rac-α-tocopherol due to having multiple chiral centers.

-Natural vitamin E food sources (not so much dietary supplements of pure α-tocopherol) may also contain tocotrienols in its mixture, whereas synthetic Vitamin E does not contain tocotrienols and is limited to the essential α-tocopherol vitamer; this is more of a concern to food intake which is mixed vitamers, since a supplement standardized for α-tocopherol will not containg tocotrienols regardless of whether it is natural or synthetic.
+Natural vitamin E food sources (not so much dietary supplements of pure α-tocopherol) may also contain tocotrienols in its mixture, whereas synthetic Vitamin E does not contain tocotrienols and is limited to the essential α-tocopherol vitamer; this is more of a concern to food intake which is mixed vitamers, since a supplement standardized for α-tocopherol will not contain tocotrienols regardless of whether it is natural or synthetic.

-There does appear to be a difference between 'natural' and 'synthetic' Vitamin E even when it is pure α-tocopherol, as the synthetic form is a mixture of four isomers whereas the natural form consists of α-tocopherol (RRR-α-tocopherol) rather than the mixture.
+There does appear to be a difference between 'natural' and 'synthetic' vitamin E even when it is pure α-tocopherol, as the synthetic form is a mixture of four isomers whereas the natural form consists of α-tocopherol (RRR-α-tocopherol) rather than the mixture.
 Depending on the source, natural vitamin E sources may also include other vitamers and tocotrienols whereas the synthetic version does not.

-γ-tocopherol is the other majorly researched tocopherol (most research is conducted on α-tocopherol with less on beta and delta) in part due to it being the highest dietary source in the american diet via flour and vegetable oil products.
+γ-tocopherol is the other majorly researched tocopherol (most research is conducted on α-tocopherol with less on beta and delta) in part due to it being the highest dietary source of vitamin E in the American diet via flour and vegetable oil products.
 It does have the ability to exert vitamin-like properties in the deficient animal, although as it is approximately 7-13% the potency of α-tocopherol the increased content in the diet is only hypothesized to account for up to 20% of vitamin E-like activity in the human diet.

 γ-tocopherol is known to have its concentrations in serum decline when α-tocopherol by itself is supplemented (1,200IU all-rac α-tocopherol over eight weeks reducing serum γ-tocopherol to 30-50% of baseline) and the two have somewhat of an inverse relationship in serum where elevating α-tocopherol concentrations are correlated with lower γ-tocopherol concentrations.
 This antagonistic relationship has also been noted with β-tocopherol, being reduced with supplemental α-tocopherol at 1,200IU.

-γ-Tocopherol has been shown to exert a 'trapping' effect on nucleophilic mutagens (mutation causing agents) and aids in the chemoprotective properties of the anti-oxidant system Glutathione.
+γ-Tocopherol has been shown to exert a 'trapping' effect on nucleophilic mutagens (mutation-causing agents) and aids in the chemoprotective properties of the anti-oxidant system glutathione.